-- 3.5 In relation and children and young people the purposes of this ISA are to: - support the functioning of the Integrated Front Door as the point of referral into Local Authority Children's Services - identify the safeguarding and protection needs of children, and ensure the right support and services are provided in a timely manner - facilitate the collaboration between Partner Agencies to achieve improved outcomes for vulnerable children and those at risk of harm; - facilitate the identification and analysis of new safeguarding issues and emerging threats; - facilitate the promotion and embedding of learning; - facilitate the commissioning and publication of child safeguarding practice reviews; - facilitate rapid reviews of cases, local and national child safeguarding practice reviews, local multi-agency learning reviews, complex case investigations and any other reviews to aid local learning and improvement in safeguarding services; - conduct Multi-Agency Audits. - 3.6 This ISA recognises the importance of the Integrated Front Door (IFD) as the central point for the multi-agency sharing of information to safeguard and protect children from harm.
+- 3.5 In relation and children and young people the purposes of this ISA are to: - support the functioning of the Integrated Front Door as the point of referral into Local Authority Children's Services - identify the safeguarding and protection needs of children, and ensure the right support and services are provided in a timely manner - facilitate the collaboration between statutory partners and relevant agencies to achieve improved outcomes for vulnerable children and those who may be at risk of harm; - facilitate the functioning of multi-agency forums to safeguard and promote positive outcomes for children and young people - facilitate the identification and analysis of new safeguarding issues and emerging threats; - facilitate the promotion and embedding of learning; - facilitate the commissioning and publication of child safeguarding practice reviews: - facilitate rapid reviews of cases, local and national child safeguarding practice reviews, local multi-agency learning reviews, complex case investigations and any other reviews to aid local learning and improvement in safeguarding services; - conduct Multi-Agency Audits. - 3.6 This ISA recognises the importance of the Integrated Front Door (IFD) as the central point for the multi-agency sharing of information to safeguard and protect children from harm.
 All Partner Agencies will ensure the prompt sharing of relevant information with the IFD and will prioritise requests from the IFD for information to secure the safeguarding of children and young people. - 3.7 The IFD will ensure there is a clear purpose for information shared with it by Partner Agencies and may refuse information that has been incorrectly or illegally gathered or shared without appropriate consent. - 3.8 Requests for information or checks made to the IFD will similarly be scrutinised to establish the purpose and to ensure key information is not missed.
-All requests will be: - recorded and the purpose will be clearly defined - scrutinised to ensure appropriate consent is obtained - where appropriate parents will be informed of the request
+All requests will be: - recorded and the purpose will be clearly defined - scrutinised to ensure appropriate consent is obtained where appropriate parents will be informed of the request